f5devcentral/f5-big-iq-trial-quick-start/aws/README.md

 **Note:** This template is not supported in the Paris region, AWS GovCloud and AWS China.

-1. To get a BIG-IQ trial license, go to [F5 Cloud Edition Trial](https://f5.com/products/trials/product-trials).
+1. To get a BIG-IQ trial license, go to [F5 Trial](https://f5.com/products/trials/product-trials).

    Select **BIG-IP Cloud Edition - Advanced Web Application Firewall**